Avon CBT : CBT in Bristol and North Somerset; Online CBT

 Many people find these changes bring them a new experience of emotional freedom from the problems that have been bothering them.

 In the UK, the National Institute for Health and Clinical Excellence (NICE) recommends CBT as an effective form of therapy for use within the NHS and by therapists trained in its safe delivery.
 Find out more by clicking the link, which will direct you to a NICE guidance page illustrating treatment pathways for common mental health conditions.
+I am highly experienced at adapting CBT to make it fully accessible for those with ADHD or autism.

 Does CBT work for everyone?